 What is Somatic Psychotherapy?

-Somatic psychotherapy is founded on the basis that the body and mind are inseparable.
-We experience the world not only through our thoughts and emotions, but also time through our bodies.
+Somatic psychotherapy is a mind-body practice.
+We experience the world not only through our thoughts and emotions, but also through our bodies.
 What affects our body, affects our mind and what affects our mind also affects our body.

 When we are connected to the sensations that arise in our body, we can "know" when someone or something is not right for us.
 It's like having an inbuilt radar that alerts us to danger, or to safety.